Vitamins and Minerals During Puberty

 Puberty

-Men are fertile from puberty throughout their lives, although fertility gradually declines after the age of 30.
-During this life stage, the body needs sufficient zinc and selenium.
-These minerals are necessary for maintaining normal fertility and contribute to sperm cell production.
+Men are fertile throughout their lives from puberty, although fertility gradually declines after the age of 30.
+During this life phase, the body needs sufficient zinc and selenium.
+These minerals are necessary for maintaining normal fertility and contribute to the production of sperm cells.

 Protein Needs

-Testosterone also plays a crucial role in muscle mass.
+Testosterone also plays an important role in muscle mass.
 Therefore, men's protein needs are slightly higher than women's.
 Proteins contribute to the growth and maintenance of muscle mass.
-The protein requirement for an adult woman is about 53 grams, while for an adult man, it's about 66 grams per day.
+The protein requirement of an adult woman is approximately 53 grams, while that of an adult man is about 66 grams per day.

 Reduced Testosterone Production

-Reduced testosterone production during middle age is linked to a decrease in muscle mass and strength, loss of libido, increased susceptibility to depression, and bone demineralisation.
-Exercising and consuming more proteins positively influence muscle mass maintenance.
+Reduced testosterone production during middle age is associated with a decrease in muscle mass and strength, loss of libido, increased susceptibility to depression, and bone loss.
+Exercising and consuming more proteins positively influence the maintenance of muscle mass.
 Adequate intake of calcium, vitamin D and K, zinc, and proteins is beneficial for the skeleton.

-Fortunately, the differences in supplementation between men and women are not as significant as other differences between the sexes.
-However, the development and formulation of dietary supplements consider the different needs of men and women.
-For example, there are multivitamins for men and women.
-A multivitamin for men may contain higher doses of minerals to support reproductive organs and fertility.
-For women, there are pregnancy multivitamins that meet very specific body needs and a multivitamin for women in menopause.
-The latter provides extra minerals for bone metabolism.
+Fortunately, the differences in supplements for men and women are not as significant as other differences between the sexes.
+However, the development and formulation of dietary supplements take into account the different needs that exist between men and women.
+For instance, there are multivitamins for men and for women.
+A multivitamin for men may contain higher doses of minerals to support the reproductive organs and fertility.
+For women, there are pregnancy multivitamins that cater to very specific body needs and a multivitamin for women going through menopause.

 Author: Sanne van der Rijt